 You should not underestimate the value of skills used and expertise you use in non-traditional “jobs.”
 Parenting is hard work and it fine to include it on your resume if you do it in a meaningful way and in terms that hiring managers will see value in.

-So, take some time to brainstorm about the skills you have from those years (or take us up on our FREE ONE MONTH trial subscription to the RRR Elite Facebook group and work from the list we have there) and work to build a “job description” for that time that adds value to your resume!
+So, take some time to brainstorm about the skills you have from those years and work to build a “job description” for that time that adds value to your resume!

 Now, you just have to create a “job title” for that period (Caregiver, Home Educator, etc.) and add a brief entry into your resume to fill the gap and showcase your skills.

 PLEASE SHARE this post – turn your friends into Rat Race Rebels!